-Methodology: Assessment of Objective 2.2 will take place using embedded SLO questions and all scores for students taking the final exam will be recorded.
+Methodology: Assessment of Objective 2.2 will take place using embedded SLO questions and all scores for students taking the final exam will be recorded.38 benchmark of 70% will be set, which is the lowest average or C grade that will transfer to other colleges within the state (see Table 18).

 Benchmarks and Rationale: For college algebra, the tentative benchmarks are shown in Table 17 using data from AY 2010-2011 through AY 2022-2023 with an n = 6,550 students.
 MATH 1029 has not yet been offered.
-As a result, a tentative overall benchmark of 70% will be set, which is the lowest average or C grade that will transfer to other colleges within the state (see Table 18).
+As a result, a tentative overall

-&lt;sup>38 Sampling is not used at LSU Eunice; therefore, all mathematics faculty teaching credit bearing or support courses are expected to report SLOs.
+38 Sampling is not used at LSU Eunice; therefore, all mathematics faculty teaching credit bearing or support courses are expected to report SLOs.